 Laura Toussaint, a PhD student in the Department of Medical Physics, presented the study and said, “Alongside surgery and chemotherapy, radiotherapy plays an important role in treating brain tumors in children, but we need to protect children’s developing brains from unnecessary radiation.
 The more we learn about how to effectively target brain tumors while minimizing the dose to other parts of the brain, the better we can preserve children’s cognitive abilities and quality of life after treatment.”

-After seeking the opinion of several medical professionals, Mason Cobble started proton therapy treatment at Provision CARES Proton Therapy.
-In a post on the Team Mason Strong Facebook page, Mason’s mom Ginger Cobble said, “It is such a blessing that Provision Proton Radiation Therapy is in [Tennessee].
+After seeking the opinion of several medical professionals, Mason Cobble started proton therapy treatment.
+In a post on the Team Mason Strong Facebook page, Mason’s mom Ginger Cobble said, “It is such a blessing that Provision is in [Tennessee].
 So thankful we get treatment so close to home.”

 The Chattanooga and Cleveland, Tennessee communities have pulled together to support Mason in his fight against cancer.
 His story has been featured in the Cleveland Banner, on News Channel 9, on area radio stations and other media outlets.

-On Wednesday, May 8, 2019, Mason rang the victory bell after completing his treatment at Provision CARES Proton Therapy.
+On Wednesday, May 8, 2019, Mason rang the victory bell after completing his treatment.
 He still has a fight ahead of him with more chemotherapy treatments and participation in a clinical trial at Duke, but the staff at Provision is thankful for him and are #TEAMMASONSTRONG.